sentora/sentora-installers/install/CentOS-6_4/compile/README.md

-ZPanel Installers Compile httpd 2.4.7 and php
+ZPanel Installers Compile all Dependencie and Config init file
 =================

 command for compile all dependencie and config init file